 The committee was formed to stay abreast of current and upcoming regulatory matters or international standards in regard to all aspects of domestic and international trade by collaborating with wine and grape industry governmental agencies and to provide information to be disseminated to the ASEV members.

 Here at ASEV, volunteers are the heart of the organization and essential to our success.
 Our board and committee members are all volunteers.
 They continually use their voices to shape and influence the wine and grape industry.
 We’d love to have you join us.
-Click here to find out how you can be part of this community.
+Click here to find out how you can be a part of this community.

 Access to decades of peer-reviewed research, discounted fees to the Unified Symposium, the ASEV National Conference and other ASEV sponsored professional development events, and videos on-demand are just some of the membership benefits you can enjoy.
 Interested in finding out more?
 Click here or call us at (530) 753-3142.